3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

 .. note::
-   When choosing a spatial *bounding filter*, make sure that *spatial indexes are enabled* so that filtering can be performed on the database (use the index operation on the Database tab to check the status of indexes, cf. :numref:`impexp_executing_database_operations_chapter`).
+   When choosing a spatial *bounding filter*, make sure that *spatial indexes are enabled* (use the index operation on the Database tab to check the status of indexes, cf. :numref:`impexp_executing_database_operations_chapter`).

 .. note::